Azure/azure-sdk-for-js/sdk/core/abort-controller/README.md

 # Azure Abort Controller library for JS

-`AborterController` is used by the Azure SDK for JavaScript to abort pending work based on timeouts or other signals.
+The `@azure/abort-controller` package provides `AbortController` and `AbortSignal` classes that are compatible with the `AbortController` built into modern browsers and the `AbortSignal` used by `fetch`.
-`AbortSignal` is compatible with the `AbortSignal` used by the `fetch` API built into modern browsers.
+These classes are provided for use with APIs in the Azure SDK for JavaScript that accept an `AbortSignalLike` parameter to cancel an operation.

 ## Getting started